Guaranteeing the continuity of gas transmission

 - Predicting how the network will function under any potential stress

-- Ensuring maintenance and monitoring of its infrastructures.
+- Guaranteeing maintenance and monitoring of its infrastructures.

 To improve energy security of supply, GRTgaz designs and implements certain innovations on an ongoing basis.
 Several major advances have been made in recent years.
 For instance, for several years GRTgaz has published a Winter Outlook to inform the market about potential stresses during the upcoming winter.
 This tool is now produced in common with Teréga.